San Pedro Gateway

 The San Pedro VIA site is much larger than the San Pedro Gateway site, and despite being only several blocks away, presents a unique set of challenges and opportunities for the future.
 Existing uses are primarily related to VIA’s bus maintenance, office, and employee parking needs.
 There is also a gas station, drive through restaurants, and drive through alcohol sales.
 San Pedro Springs Creek enters the site form the north, flowing above ground before entering an underground facility, then reemerging above ground closer to Fredericksburg Road.
-Surrounding the site, to the north is San Pedro Springs Park, to the west a collection of single-family homes and duplexes, to the south a mix of homes and industrial services, and to the east San Antonio College and a mix of uses that includes a bar, Esperanza Peace and Justice Center, a gas station/convenience store, and a drive through restaurant, among others.
+Surrounding the site, to the north is San Pedro Springs Park, to the west a collection of single family homes and duplexes, to the south a mix of homes and industrial services, and to the east San Antonio College and a mix of uses that includes a bar, Esperanza Peace and Justice Center, a gas station convenience store and a drive through restaurant, among others.
 The site is home to Mexican Americans or Hispanics representing greater than average majorities in the residential areas surrounding this site (typically 70% to 95% on any given block).
-Existing public art near the Five Points intersection, including the Visión del Futuro mural, “Guardians of Five Points” sculptures, and native landscaping are a few examples of how public projects can effectively reflect local culture and landscapes.
+Existing public art near the Five Points intersection, including the Visión del Futuro mural, “Guardians of Five Points” sculptors, and native landscaping are a few examples of how public projects can effectively reflect local culture and landscapes.

-On the site, over 500 transit vehicles are washed, maintained, and deployed every day, and hundreds of drivers, office personnel, and technicians work to keep VIA’s transit service running.
+On the site, over 500 transit vehicle are washed, maintained, and deployed every day, and hundreds of drivers, office personal, and technicians work to keep VIA’s transit service running.
 The areas immediately surrounding San Pedro Springs Creek on the eastern portion of the site are critical to VIA’s operations for the foreseeable future.
 Some of these activities generate noise and light 24 hours per day.
-Other areas around the site perimeter are more likely to be available for development that supports a more diverse mix of uses within the timeframe of the Midtown Area Regional Center Plan.
+Other areas around the site perimeter are more likely to be available for development that supports a more diverse mix of uses within the timeframe of the Midtown Regional Center Plan.
 However, rearranging or relocating any element of VIA’s operations would be complicated and costly.

-The long-term vision for this site includes developing the entire site for a mix of uses that includes dwellings for people to live in, high-quality public spaces, a continuous creek side trail connecting San Pedro Springs Park with Fredericksburg Road, retail and community services, and high-quality transit service on two adjacent sides.
-Recognizing the importance of VIA’s operations and the challenging decisions that would need to be made to accommodate this long-term vision for this area, which could likely only occur in a series of phases over decades, the catalytic site concept presented here only addresses portions of the site, primarily around the site perimeter, where redevelopment is more conceivable.
+The long term vision for this site includes developing the entire site for a mix of uses that includes dwellings for people to live in, high quality public spaces, a continuous creek side trail connecting San Pedro Springs Park with Fredericksburg Road, retail and community services, and high quality transit service on two adjacent sides.
+Recognizing the importance of VIA’s operations and the challenging decisions that would need to be made to accommodate this long term vision for this area, which could likely only occur in a series of phases over decades, the catalytic site concept presented here only addresses portions of the site, primarily around the site perimeter, where redevelopment is more conceivable.

 Vision for San Pedro VIA Site